Education: Harvard, B.A. Harvard Masters in Education, (Ed.M)

-Join us in Belize for 19 days on our teen PADI SCUBA and environmental community service program in Belize, a picture postcard destination beside the clear turquoise sea.
+Join us in Belize for 19 days on our teen SCUBA community service trip and marine conservation program in Belize, a postcard worthy destination beside the clear turquoise sea.

 Our certification allows us to be hands-on above and below the water in a range of possible environmental service work: fish identification studies, aquatic life tracking, capturing invasive lionfish, and more.

-Learn more about this exciting teen SCUBA and environmental community service program in Belize!
-Click on the Description tab below.
+Keep scrolling to learn more about this exciting teen SCUBA community service trip and marine conservation program in Belize!

 Majestic, curious, and huge, whale sharks are also remarkably gentle.
 Their mild nature makes swimming with them even more special.
 Some even seem to be asking to be petted as they glide past.